whiteadi/FindFood/README.md

 Also the api used is the recipes API from the <a href="https://www.themealdb.com/api.php">MealDB.</a>

+I used the list of ingredients from MealDB and added myself <a href="https://github.com/whiteadi/FindFood/blob/master/src/ingredients.js">images</a> for all. (feeback on that welcomed)

 ## Getting Started
 To run the app, simply run